Is MetLife Insurance Good? A Comprehensive Review

 However, many customers report issues.
 Common complaints include poor communication, long wait times, and unhelpful or rude staff.
 For instance:

-• A reviewer described trying to pay for a policy while their mother was in the ICU, finding representatives loud, rude, and unhelpful (Trustpilot Reviews).
+• A reviewer described trying to pay for a policy while their mother was in the ICU, finding the representatives to be loud, rude, and unhelpful (Trustpilot Reviews).

 • On ConsumerAffairs, a customer called their experience after a family member’s death a “nightmare,” citing delays and lack of empathy (ConsumerAffairs Reviews).

-• Trustpilot shows a TrustScore of 1.5/5 based on 629 reviews, with multiple complaints about rude service and claim handling issues (Trustpilot Reviews).
+• Trustpilot displays a TrustScore of 1.5/5, based on 629 reviews, with numerous complaints about rude service and issues with claim handling (Trustpilot Reviews).

-• The Better Business Bureau reports issues like delays in disability payments, with one customer noting no response from their case manager for weeks (BBB Reviews).
+• The Better Business Bureau reports issues such as delays in disability payments, with one customer noting that they received no response from their case manager for weeks (BBB Reviews).

 The Zebra rates MetLife 3.0/5, calling it a “decent” insurer but noting areas for improvement (The Zebra Review).
 Bankrate mentions a 2023 NAIC complaint index of 0.86 for group life policies, slightly below the industry average, suggesting fewer complaints than expected for MetLife’s size (Bankrate Review).